marianaG11/GA-Project-1--Game-/README.md

 * Add more levels of difficulty depending on the time limit.
 * Add sound effects as well as effects while the card is flipped over.
 * Include more cards to match.
-* Include limited matching attempts to avoid any time glitches.
+* Include limited matching attempts.